 A CEO who wanted to standardize everything in an SLA

 This situation involved an internationally operating organization with several branches.
 Early on, the CEO decided that internet line specifications should be identical everywhere.
 The idea was that standardization, through one overarching SLA, would simplify management and reduce costs.
 Understandable in itself.
-IPknowledge could have answered ‘yes’ to this… But was the maximum satisfaction afterwards also achieved?
+IPknowledge could have answered ‘yes’ to this… But was the maximum satisfaction afterward also achieved?

 Satisfaction is about users